 In 1975, the RCA Solid State Division announced the commercial availability of the industry's first COS/MOS microprocessor.
 The Solid State Technology Center of RCA Laboratories was responsible not only for the concept and development of the device, but also for the research and engineering that turned the experimental device into a commercial product.
-That same year, the Solid State Division also began offering silicon-on-sapphire (SOS) circuits to the electronics industry on a sampling basis.
+The same year, the Solid State Division also began offering silicon-on-sapphire (SOS) circuits to the electronics industry on a sampling basis.
 This was again the product of an extensive research and development program carried out by RCA Laboratories from 1971 through 1974.
 These low-power, high-speed devices are expected to take over an increasing share of the electronic watch business, as well as to play an important role in electronic data processing.

-During 1975, the Laboratories also made significant progress with the research program carried out by RCA Laboratories from 1971 through 1974.
-These low-power, high-performance and pollution.
-In a related effort, the Laboratories started work as the electronics subcontractor for the development of a Research Safety vehicle for the National Highway Traffic Safety Administration.
+During 1975, the Laboratories also made significant progress with the research program on automotive electronics concerned with monitoring and controlling engine performance and pollution.
+In a related effort, the Laboratories started work as the electronics subcontractor for the development of a Research Safety Vehicle for the National Highway Traffic Safety Administration.